GoogleCloudPlatform/kubernetes-workshops/quickstart/README.md

 Let's see if lobsters is up and running, first we will do a private port forward from our machine to the container.

+> Note: For Mac OS / Windows, use a port other than 8080.

 ```
 kubectl port-forward lobsters-3295177660-xg5t2 8080:3000
 ```